jessecrossen/python-jackpatch/README.md

 Ports can be connected and disconnected by a client, whether they belong to that client or not.
 The order of parameters is important when connecting and
 disconnecting: the first port must be an output port and the second must be an input port.
-Connection ports that are already connected or disconnecting ones that aren't connected has no consequences.
+Connecting ports that are already connected or disconnecting ones that aren't connected has no consequences.
 Any port can list all the ports connected to it.
 Keep in mind that ports listed this way are new objects that won't be the same as existing instances.